Irreligion in Croatia: Demography

-Gornji Grad–Medveščak.
-In the first 20 Croatian municipalities and cities with the highest proportions of irreligious population are mostly Istrian cities and municipalities of Istria and Primorje-Gorski Kotar counties, then central neighborhoods of Zagreb and the cities of Rijeka and Vis.
+Gornji Grad–Medveščak and Trnje.
+In the first 20 Croatian municipalities and cities with the highest proportions of irreligious population are mostly Istrian cities and municipalities of Istria county and Primorje-Gorski Kotar county.
 Considering each county individually, it can be seen that the largest share of irreligious population generally lives in towns in several counties, often county seats.

-On the other hand, Dalmatian municipalities Kijevo and Lokvičići have no irreligious residents.
-In 20 local administrative units with the lowest percentage of irreligious population (less than 0.33%), mostly are municipalities in southwestern and eastern Croatian counties, and the only city among them is the City of Otok in Vukovar-Srijem County with 0.28% of irreligious population.
+On the other hand, municipalities of Lokvičići and Dekanovec had no irreligious residents in 2021.
+In 20 local administrative units with the lowest percentage of irreligious population (less than 0.36%), are mostly municipalities in southwestern and eastern Croatian counties.